nulib/digital-collections/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgements
-* Hat tip to anyone who's code was used
 * New York Public Library
 * Google Art Project